gregorwolf/SAP-NPM-API-collection/apis/dwc-cli/README.md

 Options:
-  -v, --version           output the current version -H, --host <host>       specifies the url host where the tenant is hosted -h, --help              display help for command
+  -v, --version           output the current version -H, --host <host>       specifies the urlspecifies the url host where the tenant is hosted where the tenant is hosted -h, --help              display help for command

 Commands:
-  cache-clean             clean the local CLI cache cache-init [options]    initialize the local CLI cache passcode-url [options]  print the passcode url help [command]          display help for command
+  cache clean             clean the local CLI cache cache init [options]    initialize the local CLI cache passcode-url [options]  print the passcode url help [command]          display help for command
 ```